Xilometazolină

 Zincas · Zinc Sandoz

-Gradual onset with watery nasal discharge, sneezing, nasal obstruction, mild sore throat, sometimes mild fever (below 38°C), fatigue, mild headache.
-Typical evolution: days 1-3 nasal symptoms dominant, 4-6 productive cough, 7-10 gradual remission.
+Gradual onset with watery rhinorrhea, sneezing, nasal congestion, mild sore throat, sometimes mild fever (below 38°C), fatigue, mild headache.
+Typical course: days 1-3 nasal symptoms dominant, days 4-6 productive cough, days 7-10 gradual remission.

-Difference from flu: in flu the onset is sudden, fever high (39°C+), severe myalgia, extreme fatigue.
-In colds, nasal symptoms dominate.
+Difference from the flu: in the flu the onset is sudden, with high fever (39°C+), severe muscle aches, extreme fatigue.
+In a cold, nasal symptoms predominate.

-Nasal decongestants - xylometazoline, oxymetazoline (Olynth, Bixtonim) - ease nasal breathing.
-Maximum 5 consecutive days (risk of rhinitis medicamentosa).
+Nasal decongestants — xylometazoline, oxymetazoline (Olynth, Bixtonim) — ease nasal breathing.
+Maximum 5 consecutive days (risk of rebound rhinitis).

-Sea water or hypertonic sprays (Sinomarin, Physiomer) clean the nose mechanically, with no side effects, usable even in infants.
+Seawater or hypertonic sprays (Sinomarin, Physiomer) clean the nose mechanically, without adverse effects, usable even in infants.

-Analgesics/antipyretics - paracetamol or ibuprofen - for fever and sore throat.
-Multi-symptom combinations (Theraflu, Coldrex) contain paracetamol + vitamin C + oral decongestant (phenylephrine/pseudoephedrine) + sometimes antihistamine.
+Analgesics/antipyretics — paracetamol or ibuprofen — for fever and sore throat.
+Multi-symptom combinations (Theraflu, Coldrex) contain paracetamol + vitamin C + an oral decongestant (phenylephrine/pseudoephedrine) + sometimes an antihistamine.

-Antibiotics are useless and harmful - they increase bacterial resistance.
+Antibiotics are useless and harmful — they increase bacterial resistance.
 There are no antivirals for rhinoviruses.
-Steam inhalations, vinegar gargles or other folk remedies lack scientific evidence but are generally harmless.
+Treatments with steam inhalation, vinegar gargles, or other folk remedies have no scientific evidence, but are usually harmless.

-Frequent hand washing, avoiding contact with the sick, ventilating rooms, maintaining humidity at 40-60%, sufficient sleep, stress reduction (lowers immunity).
-Flu vaccination does NOT protect against the common cold.
+Frequent handwashing, avoiding contact with sick people, ventilating rooms, keeping air humidity at 40-60%, sufficient sleep, reducing stress (which lowers immunity).
+The flu vaccine does NOT protect against the common cold.

 Search the pharmacy